Gabbyton/CEMENTO/docs-src/source/index.rst

         Quick Start
         ^^^^^^^^^^^

         You just want to convert files?
-Check out our quick start guide get your started converting ontology diagrams and ``.ttl`` files.
+Check out our quick start guide and get yourself converting ontology diagrams and ``.ttl`` files immediately.

         +++